mavaL/MiniCraft/README.md

-Minicraft and the game editor along with it are my little project with respects to Bilzzard's StartCraft2.
+Minicraft and the game editor along with it are my little project salute Bilzzard's StartCraft2.
 I love it, I love diablo3, I love WarCraft3, and you ?

 Control: